I beg to move,

 As the hon.
 Member for Strangford said, it comes back to ensuring that a one-size-fits-all force is not exerted either by Government or by business, but that a number of things are done to encourage businesses to understand that there are huge advantages, and to encourage consumers to understand that there are very limited opportunities for fraud when it comes to contactless cards or, indeed, chip and pin.
 We should be careful not to stoke those sorts of fears unnecessarily.

 There are costs associated with handling cash and there are associated costs for consumers—socioeconomic risks for those who are often most reliant on cash but would benefit most from digital payments, for example.
 We therefore need to ask the Minister for a number of things from the perspective of Government.
-The first would be to consider whether action should be taken to encourage shops and businesses to go cashless and whether there should be safety net to ban them from becoming entirely cashless, as has happened in some states in America.
+The first would be to consider whether action should be taken to encourage shops and businesses to go cashless and whether there should be a safety net to ban them from becoming entirely cashless, as has happened in some states in America.
 I would argue that in most circumstances, a retailer of any kind is perfectly entitled to make that decision for itself.
 We should not sleepwalk into a cashless society, however; we should understand the risks and the benefits.

 With that in mind, my single largest request to the Minister is not that we try to invent some system in which, as someone proposed, a business rates scheme encourages cashless-ising in town centres, to encourage businesses to become more viable and eliminate costs to which they might be sentimentally attached, but simply to build on the success that Britain has already shown both in FinTech and in technology more generally.
 That means putting the governmental shoulder to the wheel and recognising that ultimately, the cost of taking cash is already very close—if not over the line—to outweighing the benefits.
 We are certainly already at the point where many businesses looking at that in detail would think very hard about whether taking cash was in their interests at all.
 Clearly, the moment when far more businesses go over that line is fast approaching.

 We need to do two things.
 The first is to consider much more carefully the impact that eliminating cash can have on vulnerable groups in certain circumstances.
 Then, we must say what we can do to help those groups to embrace a cashless economy with much greater enthusiasm.
 Some of that means reassuring people about their concerns on the risks of fraud, while another part means defining—as the hon.
-Member for Strangford mentioned—what can always paid in cash, at least for a long time into the future.
+Member for Strangford mentioned—what can always be paid in cash, at least for a long time into the future.

 Would the Minister consider setting out a roadmap for the future proportion of cash in the economy, to reassure us that it has been entirely considered and that its impact has been thought through?
 If I had my way, I would set a target for the elimination of cash from the economy, in much the same way that—in an ideal world—I would think carefully about when cheques might be eliminated entirely from the economy.
 I appreciate that setting any type of target in that regard is probably down to the market as much as it is to Government, but whether or not there is a target, the trajectory is ultimately very clear: there will be less and less cash in the economy and that will mean certain things for vulnerable groups.
 Our job as politicians is to provide some leadership and tell people and businesses that it is economically advantageous for there to be less cash in the economy, however sentimental some people might feel about where we are in today’s society.